cuamckuu/tg-inviter/readme.md

+# Alert

+Telegram team added new [invite links](https://telegram.org/blog/autodelete-inv2?ln=r#expiring-invite-links)

+> Along with the main invite link, owners and admins can now create additional links with a limited duration, number of uses, or both.

+So, this library seems outdated and should not be used.
+Prefer `createChatInviteLink` from [docs](https://core.telegram.org/bots/api#createchatinvitelink)

+---

 # Telegram Inviter - `tginviter`

 `tginviter` is a Python3 module to generate and process personal invite links for Telegram channels.